mattdelphix/get-audit-log/README.md

 ## What is it

-get-audit-log is a program that, using Delphix Continuous Compliance APIs permits to export CDE Audit log in JSON format, for SIEM purposes. dct-toolkit is a set of scripts, which are delivered by Delphix professional services team. dct-toolkit scripts look and feel like UNIX executables, following the typical conventions of using flags for arguments.
-dct-toolkit is written in Python, but no knowledge of Python is required unless you want to extend it.
-In fact, no programming experience whatsoever is required to use the dct-toolkit.
+get-audit-log is a program that, using Delphix Continuous Compliance APIs permits to export CDE Audit log in JSON format, for SIEM purposes. get-audit-log is written in Python, but no knowledge of Python is required unless you want to extend it.

+get-audit-log store data of latest executiion or end date (if explicilty specified) in a file named:

+.last_audit_extract_ENGINE_FQDN

+where ENGINE_FQDN is the value of --engine_fqdn

 ## Syntax: